Abdominal distension: Causes

-Persistent or recurrent bloating may be caused by intestinal parasites, other infections, or other medical conditions.
+Persistent or recurrent bloating may be caused by intestinal parasites, infections, or other medical conditions.

 Diagnosis

 The first step in diagnosis is to determine the etiology of abdominal distension.
 After making a differential diagnosis of abdominal distension, it is important to take a careful medical history.

 Here are the most common causes of abdominal distension classified as an underlying cause and as a secondary disease.